 There are three types of solar cells: monocrystalline, polycrystalline or amorphous.

 - Polycrystalline cells are made up of different silicone fragments, made by melting silicon crystals and fusing them together into the panels.
-They are also less efficient than monocrystalline cells and work best in climates with a lot of sun but come at a significantly lower cost.
+They are also less efficient than monocrystalline cells and work best in climates with a lot of sun, but come at a significantly lower cost.
 Amorphous cells are made from thin, light flexible sheets of photovoltaic film.
 In a panel, these cells can be combined to increase their power output.
 A budget-friendly option, polycrystalline solar panels are not as efficient as monocrystalline panels, but they’re more efficient than amorphous silicon.

 - Amorphous solar panels are lighter and easier to work with and perform better in areas that get less direct sunlight.
 They are the most versatile solar cell, making them ideal for thin film solar panels.
 These cells are made by applying a thin layer of amorphous silicon on a substrate of glass, plastic or metal foil, which is then deposited onto a flexible surface.
 This method of construction makes amorphous silicon solar panels the most cost-effective.
 While the technology is advancing rapidly, currently they are more expensive than mono- and polycrystalline solar cells and are less durable than either.

-2. How Do Solar Panels Work for Your Home?
+3. How Do Solar Panels Supply Electricity to Your Home?

-Many people question how solar panels work at night since they obviously no longer have light to generate power.
+Many people question how solar panels work at night, since they obviously no longer have light to generate power.
 In reality, solar panels don’t work at night.
 In order to work at night, they must utilize solar batteries to store energy.
 Or, if your home is tied into the local utility electrical grid, you’ll use that energy to power your home when the sun sets.

 The home electrical panel is fed by the energy converted by the inverter.
 However, neither the solar panels nor the inverter have an inherent means of storage.
 This is why it is necessary to utilize high-capacity, deep-cycle solar batteries as a part of an effective solar energy system.